Introduction

 Variation 2

-Except for the position of the left arm, this variation is pretty much the same as that of the variation mentioned above.
-Instead of keeping the left arm in line with the right hand, it is kept horizontally at the shoulder level (over the left ear) parallel to the floor.
+Except for the position of the left hand, this version is the same as that of the previous one.
+Instead of keeping the left arm in line with the right arm, it is kept horizontally at the shoulder level.
+That is over the left ear parallel to the floor.
 Similar to the main version, the eyesight is fixed on the left palm.

 Variation 3